ohbrime/qbcore-fivem-appearance/README.md

 This is something i converted for my server a couple of days ago.
 I do not take any credit for the UI all I've done is converted the LUA side with clothing shops, barber shops and saved outfits from https://github.com/ZiggyJoJo/brp-fivem-appearance

-The official Orignal Script was from https://forum.cfx.re/t/release-fivem-appearance/2438537
+The Official Orignal Script was from https://forum.cfx.re/t/release-fivem-appearance/2438537

 ## Dependencies